Ecobblah/Cuny-first-automation/CunyFirst-Automation/README.md

 a delete button for a class, but things happen so becareful.

 #Requirements
-Need 2 things to add to your library "JTatoo-1.6.11" and "selenium-server-standalone-2.53.0" Just google them up and you will find the download page.
+Need 2 things to add to your library "JTatoo-1.6.11"  and "selenium-server-standalone-2.53.0" JAR files not the demos Just google them up and you will find the download page.
+Make sure you download firefox web broswer "https://www.mozilla.org/en-US/firefox/new/?scene=2&f=66".

 #Problems i haven't fixed yet.